-Tuesday is also when I schedule posts on Facebook.
+Tuesday is also when I schedule more posts on Facebook.
 Facebook hasn’t been a huge focus of mine in the past, but I’m hoping to change that in the coming months.
-My plan is to schedule one post per day to my Facebook page, which I will do every Tuesday.
+My plan is to schedule three posts per day to my Facebook page.
 I recommend Strategies Worth Sharing to help you create a plan for Facebook and grow your followers.

 And again, I share a pin to the Facebook group Bloggers Unite on Pinterest at 2pm.
 (I do this every day except over the weekend!)